Roads in Uzbekistan: Local highways

 The total length of these roads is 24,222 km.

-For these types of roads, their codes consist of 3 digits, and they're designated with a prefix "##V" (a two digit number desingating the region, same codes as those for Uzbek license plates, followed by "V" for viloyat).
+For these types of roads, their codes consist of 3 digits, and they're designated with a prefix "##V" (a two digit number designating the region, same codes as those for Uzbek license plates, followed by "V" for viloyat).
 For example "70V001" is located in Qashqadaryo Region, and designates Qashqadaryo Ring Road. (license plates of Qashqadaryo Region have codes 70 to 74).
-Branches and variants are also labelled using miniscule latin letters, e.g. "70V078a" (3rd km of D148 — Shahrisabz).
+Branches and variants are also labelled using minuscule Latin letters, e.g. "70V078a" (3rd km of D148 — Shahrisabz).